Measurement settings¶

 Note

-In addition, the TRION-BASE board has an AUX connector which can output a rectangular (LVTTL) signal to synchronize other devices, i.e. a GigE camera, to the TRION hardware clock.
+In addition, the TRION-BASE board offers an AUX connector which can output a rectangular (LVTTL) signal to synchronize other devices, i.e. a GigE camera, to the TRION hardware clock.
 To do so, enable the Frequency (AUX) switch in the Synchronization Output setup (see Fig. 126).
 The Frequency can be set from 10 Hz to 10 MHz and the Start Edge can be the Rising or Falling signal edge.

 Synchronization with a TRION-TIMING/VGPS board¶

-IRIG
+I. IRIG

+II.
 PPS

-To use a PPS signal as synchronization signal, connect the signal to the IRIG input of the TRION board (PPS signal must be input as well via the IRIG connector).
-Uncheck the Auto setup box in the Sync Setup and select PPS in the Synchronization Input menu (see Fig. 128).
+To use a PPS signal as synchronization signal, connect the signal to the IRIG connector of the TRION board (PPS signal must be input as well via the IRIG connector).
+Uncheck the Auto setup box in the Sync Setup and select PPS in the Synchronization Input menu (see Fig. 129).
 If the system shall be synchronized to the Rising signal edge, go to the InvertedInput drop-down menu and select False.
 If the system shall be synchronized to the Falling signal edge, go to the InvertedInput drop-down menu and select True.

 Note